-Democratic candidates vow unity.
-But conflict escalates.
+2020 Democratic candidates vow unity, but conflict escalates

 DES MOINES, Iowa (AP) — Democratic presidential candidates have spent weeks reassuring voters they can unify the party, avoid the divisions that plagued the 2016 primary and defeat President Donald Trump in the fall.
 Instead, the scars of that battle are being ripped open less than two weeks before the Iowa caucuses.

-With tensions already escalating between leading Democratic contenders, the party’s last presidential nominee, Hillary Clinton, reignited a years-old feud with Bernie Sanders on Tuesday by refusing to say whether she would support her former rival should he win the nomination this year.
+With tensions already escalating between leading Democratic contenders, the party’s last presidential nominee, Hillary Clinton, reignited a years-old feud with Bernie Sanders on Tuesday by refusing to say whether she would support her former rival should he win the nomination this year — before later insisting that she will do “whatever I can” to support the eventual nominee.
 Clinton also said in an upcoming documentary that “nobody likes” Sanders, adding in an interview with the Hollywood Reporter that he has permitted a culture of “relentless attacks” on his competitors, “particularly the women.”

 Clinton’s criticism is the latest — and perhaps, the loudest — flash point in the Democratic Party’s high-stakes nomination fight that has exposed divisions based on gender, race, age and ideology.
 Democratic officials fear that such divisions could ultimately make it harder to beat Trump, pointing to lingering bad blood between Clinton and Sanders four years ago that may have helped him eke out a victory.